 John Stenbit, the Defense Department's chief information officer, wants to remove the bandwidth restrictions by taking advantage of the current industrywide glut in fiber capacity.
 To implement Stenbit's idea, the Defense Information Systems Agency will buy capacity and equipment at fire-sale prices and control and operate its own high-capacity, high-security, state-of-the-art network.

 We can all learn from Stenbit.
 Traditionally, we manage networks incrementally.
-We focus on the economics of keeping ahead of user demand.
+We focus on the economics of keeping one step ahead of user demand.

 Stenbit is focusing on a long-term horizon because of his concern with the bandwidth demands of next-generation weapons systems.
-He also made a quantum leap by moving to the economics of dark fiber — fiber that has been laid but remains unused — instead of those of traditional carrier services.
+He also made a quantum leap by moving to the economics of dark fiber—fiber that has been laid but remains unused — instead of the economics of traditional carrier services.
 He tied his investment directly to his most critical departmentwide mission — fighting and winning wars.

 Now, I'm not arguing that all of Stenbit's decisions are correct.
 He may have pushed DOD too far in terms of technology, and he may incur unanticipated costs for operations and maintenance.
 But you've got to hand it to him for thinking outside the box.